bflattened/bflat/README.md

 ## 😢 Current known issues

-* Things that depend on libssl don't work on Linux - this includes a lot of crypto.
+* #3 - Things that depend on libssl don't work on Linux - this includes a lot of crypto.
 We need to link to libssl statically but the framework code is structured very much against that.
 Needs a bit work.
-* Globalization is uncondionally disabled on Linux - we need to link with ICU.
+* #3 - Globalization is uncondionally disabled on Linux - we need to link with ICU.
 Needs a bit work.
-* No Linux host of the bflat compiler.
+* #4 - No Linux host of the bflat compiler.
 This is unforunate fallout from libssl.
 Apparently the C# compiler insists on calculating SHA hashes of files and we need a working libssl for that.
+* #5 - Can't build shared libraries for Linux.